Frequently Asked Questions about the Summer CAMP Application, Preparation, and Communication

 While CAMP has specialized in accepting campers with conditions that many other special needs camps are reluctant to accept, CAMP’s decision to accept is based on the presenting medical or behavioral condition and CAMP’s ability to assure adequate counseling and health staff to handle the condition.

-You will need to submit copies of your most recent IRS 1040 and supporting W-2s.
+For Summer Camp applications, you will need to submit copies of your most recent IRS 1040 and supporting W-2s.

 You may fill out a Statement of No Income form and submit along with your payment form and supporting documentation (e.g., social security statement, camper support, etc).
 Please call the CAMP office at (210) 671-5411 to request a copy of this form at the time of completion of the application.

 If you do not claim your adult camper on your IRS 1040, then they are eligible to use the Statement of Non-Taxable Income.
 If you do claim your adult camper on your IRS 1040, then you must use the family’s income to utilize the Scholarship Tier payment options.

 Campers receiving agency funding are charged full price.
 Other siblings without funding may use the Scholarship Tier option based on their family income.

 Payment information is due at the time the application is submitted.
 The application will not be processed until the payment or agency authorization is received.
 Parent payments are processed when the application is accepted; agencies are not billed until after the camp event.

 To use agency funding, CAMP needs a letter from the case manager stating that the agency will be responsible for payment.
 We need an agency contact name, phone number, and billing address included in the letter.
 Your case manager may fax this authorization letter to (210) 671-5244.